-Rixin joined us as a Serve Asia Worker to Taiwan many years ago.
+Rixin joined us as a Serve Asia worker to Taiwan many years ago.
 Her missions journey did not start from Taiwan, and she did a lot of exploratory and preparatory work in finding her place in missions.
-Usually, an average person needs about 7 years to know where and how God calls them to serve.
-Today, Rixin is anticipating her Orientation Course in July, with the support in place to send her to the Taiwan field as an associate member of OMF, whose term is between 1 to 3 years.
-You can go here to view the video made while she was in Taiwan.
+Usually, an average person needs about 7 years to know where and how God calls them to serve long-term.
+Rixin is currently attending orientation course, with the support in place to send her to the Taiwan field as an associate member of OMF, whose term is between 1 to 3 years.

-Through SA in Taiwan and a glimpse of what reality on the field may be, God had showed me that long-term missions was not a closed door but a possibility.
-No doubt, SA was just a taste, and long term missions will be different still, but the SA experience definitely helped to propel me into taking that step into longer-term missions.
+Through Serve Asia in Taiwan and a glimpse of what reality on the field may be, God had showed me that long-term missions was not a closed door but a possibility.
+No doubt, Serve Asia was just a taste, and long-term missions will be different still, but the Serve Asia experience definitely helped me to propel into taking that step into longer-term missions.

 Are you on your own journey in His mission?
 It may be a long road ahead, but, keep walking.
 Each step will be in His hands and will not be in vain.